-RM, PD, RS, and SS conceptualised the study.
+Contributors RM, PD, RS and SS conceptualised the study.
 RS managed the project as academic supervisor to SS.
 RM and PD provided clinical supervision.
 IB supported RS in project management.
 SS collected the data.
 SS and IB led the data analysis with contributions from all other authors.
 IB led the writing of the manuscript with contributions from all other authors.
+RS is guarantor of the manuscript.